 Previously, the Company depended on one customer for a significant portion of its revenue.
-The loss of this relationship could have adverse consequences on the Company's future business.
+The loss of this relationship, or a significant downturn in the business or financial condition of this customer, could have adverse consequences on the Company's future business.

-The percentage of the Company's net revenue that was derived from sales to its largest customer in recent years was 3% in fiscal 2018, 13% in fiscal 2017 and 14% in fiscal 2016.
-No customer accounted for 10% or more of fiscal 2018 revenues.
+The percentage of the Company's net revenue that was derived from sales to its largest customer in recent years was 6% in fiscal 2019, 3% in fiscal 2018 and 13% in fiscal 2017.
+No customer accounted for 10% or more of fiscal 2019 or 2018 revenues.